Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

-An initial transgression of the academic honesty policy may result in a level-one or level-two violation charge, depending upon the seriousness of the offense.
-All initial infractions (with the exception of those that result in expulsion) require that the student take the college-designated educational sanction.
+An initial transgression of the Academic Honesty Policy may result in a level-one or level-two violation charge, depending upon the seriousness of the offense.
+All initial infractions (with the exception of those that result in expulsion) require that the student take the College-designated educational sanction.
 A subsequent confirmed violation will automatically be charged as a level-two violation.
-Any subsequent confirmed offense after a level-two violation requires a sanction of immediate expulsion.
+Any subsequent confirmed offense after a level-two violation requires a sanction of immediate academic expulsion.

 Level-Two Violations: These include subsequent confirmed Level One Violations.
 Initial level two violations are blatant and have a serious effect on the student’s college career.
 They may also have a direct or indirect negative effect on other students in the class.
 Level-two violations require a more severe sanction than level-one offenses.

 - Missing or misleading citation (not meeting MLA, APA, etc. guidelines).
 In cases where there seems to be minor editorial errors and not a pattern of missing or misleading citation, this may be handled informally at the discretion of the faculty/library staff.

 - Not giving proper credit to the ideas, words, art or imagery of others resulting in plagiarism.

 - Unauthorized use of generative artificial intelligence in the process of completing coursework (e.g., using generative AI to develop and consider possible arguments for a paper)